shopware5/devdocs/source/developers-guide/attribute-system/index.md

 ### Hook into the backend definition
-To define an own backend view for an attribute, it is required to extend the `Shopware.attribute.Form`.
-Each attribute type is generated over a corresponding handler class which defined in the form.
+For defining an own backend view for an attribute, it is required to extend the `Shopware.attribute.Form`.
+Each attribute type is generated over its corresponding handler class which is defined in the form.
 The following example registers an additional handler to modify the backend view of an attribute:
 ```
 //{block name="backend/base/attribute/form"}